Cliftonville's Moore called up by Republic U19s

 Last updated on .From the section Irish

-Cliftonville winger Sean Moore has been called up to the Republic of Ireland U19 squad for two upcoming friendlies.
+Cliftonville winger Sean Moore has been called up by the Republic of Ireland U19s for a training camp in Dublin.

 Moore, 17, has starred for the Reds this season and was last month named in Northern Ireland's U18 squad for this year's Centenary Shield.

-But he has now been called up by Irish U19 boss Tom Mohan for two behind-closed-doors friendlies.
+But he has now been called up by Republic U19 boss Tom Mohan for a 36-player homebased assessment day.

 Dundalk's Eoin Kenny - son of Republic of Ireland senior team manager Stephen - is also part of the squad.